Frequently Asked Questions

 Can you provide references? – Yes, certainly.
 My Testimonials are 100% genuine and I’ll happily put you in direct touch with galleries, artists, buyers and collectors who can vouch for me.
 Please contact me to discuss the details.

-What gadget must you have? – My Samsung Galaxy S7 phone with images of my artwork on.
+What gadget must you have? – My Samsung Galaxy S9 phone with images of my artwork on.

 What gadget do you miss? – My Ducati 1098 motorcycle.
 It was so exhilarating, wild fun and I became totally anonymous: Ageless, sexless, colourless.
 Everything.
 As I am in my mind, soul and dreams.
-The art of my Ducati and my artwork is all a part of my Great Escape plan.
-To escape from my consulting work, along with conformism, responsibility and the dreaded inevitability of growing older…
+The art of my Ducati and my artwork was all a part of my Great Escape plan.
+I escaped from my consulting work, along with conformism, responsibility and the dreaded inevitability of growing older…

 Have you always been a biker? – Yep…